movalex/fusion/Scripts/Comp/DEV/MD/ToolManager.md

 # Tool Manager
-This is a comment based tool manager for making basic operations with Fusion nodes, such as: _disable, enable, toggle passthrough (disabled tools become enabled and vice versa), select, lock_
+This is a comment based tool manager for making basic operations with Fusion nodes, such as: _disable, enable, toggle passthrough_ (disabled tools become enabled and vice versa), _select and lock_.

 _Description:_

+This script is an evolution of @SirEdric's [Priority Passthrough](https://www.steakunderwater.com/VFXPedia/96.0.243.189/images/SE_PriorityPassthrough.eyeonscript) script.
 You can group different tools by assigning a special comment to them.
 And tool manager will operate only tools with given comment.
-List of the comments will be listed in the middle section.
-If no comment assigned to selected tool, the script will be managing all other tools of the same kind.
+List of the comments will be shown in the middle section.
+If the text field is empty, the script will be managing tools of the same ID.
+The script tags tools with a comment rather than internal tool data, in order the tagged tools would be visible in a Flow.

 _Usage:_